 Coach Beckley was directly involved with recruiting, scholarship offers, academic programming, NCAA rules and regulations, admissions, camps, fund raising, public speaking, sales and game day operations, corporate sponsorships, management of program’s booster club, and even served as program’s military liaison.
 Coach Beckley helped support the development of 27 professional players, including three big leaguers.

 David Beckley also enjoyed a very successful playing career graduating in 1996 from The Military College of South Carolina.
 As a member of the 1994 and 1995 Southern Conference Championship teams; Beckley graduated as The Citadel’s all-time leader in hits, stolen bases, and games played!
 While also graduating as the Southern Conference’s all-time career leader in stolen bases.

-Coach Beckley’s vision for E4 Consultants is to continue his behind the scenes work for the student athlete.
-Even though he will no longer be on the field instructing; he will take all of his expertise and experience and apply it to this mentally grinding transformation known as, The Recruiting Process.
+Coach Beckley’s vision for E4 Consultants is to continue with his passion of working with student athletes.
+Even though he will no longer be on the field instructing; he will be a presence behind the scenes-making an impact for student-athletes and schools in many other ways.

 “During my 16 year career at The Citadel, I noticed an unfortunate, but common trend in the recruiting process.

 I learned of a significant hole in the athlete’s academic support system.
 I feasted on it during my time serving as the recruiting coordinator for The Citadel.
 Now, I’m taking those lessons learned and applying them to my new passion.
 E4 Consultants will support students, teams, travel ball organizations, schools and even districts.Think of E4 as your personal academic head coach.”